-Core Stability Physiotherapy Exercises Provides A Stable Base
+Core Stability Physiotherapy Exercises Provide A Stable Base

 How Best To Train Your Core Muscles

-Training for improving the function of your core muscles must be task specific, taking into account any positions stability is required as well as the type of contraction required.
-Being stabilisers your core muscles are not there to generate movement but to stabilise during movement and must act as stabilisers throughout the day all day every day, not just during sports or heavy DIY activities… Hence appropriate core muscle endurance is key to successful core stability physiotherapy programs and the training of these core muscles to effectively hold the lumbar spine in neutral positions working to keep the natural ‘S’ curve of the spine when possible.
+Training for improving the function of your core muscles must be task specific.
+Considering any positions that stability is required, as well as the type of contraction required.
+Your core muscles are not as much there to help generate gross movement, as they are to stabilise.
+Stabilizing your trunk and providing the foundation for movement during day-to-day movements, sports, as well as during heavy DIY activities.
+As such, appropriate strength and muscle endurance is key to any successful core stability physiotherapy program.

-Research has shown individuals with chronic low back pain have weaker core muscles and that back pain can cause your deep core stability muscles to ‘switch off’.
-Weak and unbalanced core muscles are linked to low back pain, where as having strong core muscles reduces stress and creates a stable base to operate from.
-Athletic performance is improved by increased ability to generate power, the more stable your core the more power you can generate and subsequently transfer to your limbs.
+Research has shown that individuals with chronic low back pain have weaker core muscles.
+And that back pain can cause your stabilising muscles to “switch off”.
+Weak and/or unbalanced core muscles can be linked to low back pain.
+Whereas strong “core muscles” can actually reduce stress on your spine and create a stable base to operate from.
+Athletic performance is frequently improved by an increased ability to generate power.
+The more stable your core, the more power you can generate and subsequently transfer to your limbs.

-Weak core muscles can result in the loss of the desired lumbar curve during static and dynamic positioning, where as a stronger more balanced core helps maintain the appropriate posture and corrects postural imbalances that can lead to pain and injury.
+Weak core muscles can result in the loss of the desired lumbar curve during static and dynamic positioning.
+A stronger, more balanced core helps maintain the appropriate spinal position and posture.
+And corrects postural imbalances that can lead to pain and injury.

-Get in touch with Sydney Physio Clinic for a treatment session with our knowledgeable physiotherapists at our Macquarie Street location in the heart of Sydney’s CBD
+Get in touch with Sydney Physio Clinic for a treatment session with our knowledgeable physiotherapists at our Macquarie Street location in the heart of Sydney CBD